Forest Carbon Tool

 This tool provides indicative information only and is not intended to provide definitive estimates on any particular forest.
 The tool has been developed to contribute to the provision of general information on the capacity of forests to store carbon.
 It also highlights the complexities and challenges of estimating carbon across different species, soil types and ages.

-This is the first version of the Forest Carbon Tool and incorporates a range of assumptions and system boundaries for the data provided.
+This is the second version of the Forest Carbon Tool and has been updated in early 2024 to reflect the latest research.
+It incorporates a range of assumptions and system boundaries for the data provided.
 There is an ongoing need to further develop our knowledge on the impact of a range of factors such as forest types, species choices, rotation lengths and management approaches on sequestration potential.